holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 #### Data crash file

 As mentioned previously, Holos automatically tries to load one of the available backups in the backup folder if the original data file cannot be loaded.
-In a situation where none of the backup files can be loaded or if no backups are available, Holos will start a new session of the program.
-In these situations, Holos will also create a crash file that contains the data that the program was unable to read.
+In a situation where none of the backup files can be loaded or if no backups are available, Holos will start a new program session.
+In these situations, Holos will also create a crash file containing the data the program could not read.

 <br>
 <p align="center">